jackowaya/GBBO-Fantasy/README.md

 ## Scoring
 Prior to each episode you can choose a new captain for that episode.
 Feel free to score while watching.

+To increase points per episode, we determine if each contestant's signature and showstopper are reviewed positively or negatively.
+In cases where the feedback is mixed or unclear we score 0 points.
+This is at our discretion while watching

 ### Signature Challenge
 | Points | Description |
 | --- | --- |